syl20bnr/spacemacs/README.md

     <SPC> ?

-To narrow the list to `Spacemacs` specific key bindings set the pattern to `SPC`
+To narrow the list to `Spacemacs` specific key bindings set the pattern to something like the regular expression:

+    `^SPC\ b`

+The example above will list all the `buffer` related bindings.

 ### Navigation